 UMC is follows a "traditional" admissions policy.

 The U of M, Crookston has restructured the tuition policy in favor of a flat-rate tuition strategy which makes all credits above 13 per semester tuition-free.
-Students taking 13 or more credits will pay a flat tuition rate of $3,458 per semester.
-Students taking 1 to 12 credits will be assessed $266 per credit.
 Students who take advantage of the flat rate and graduate in 4 years will pay significantly less and can save nearly $20,000.
 To graduate in 4 years at UMC, a student, on average, must complete 15-16 credits per semester.

-Find more tuition and costs details at the Business Affairs Office.
+Learn more current tuition and costs details on the Business Affairs Office website.